acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     Setup.

 For the Stand-alone module setup the customer should use the RSS library and Software integration source code provided in the corresponding SDK and build their own application on these deliveries.
-For the Controlled module regime, the complete software that runs on the module is delivered as an image.
+For the Controlled module regime, i.e. the modules designed by Acconeer, the complete software that runs on the module is delivered as an image.
 The customer can freely select between these two options, Acconeer supports both.

 .. _Acconeer tools:

-Acconeer tools
+The Acconeer Tools
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

 To help you to get to know the Acconeer products and get started quickly with application development we provide a Python based tool which consists of several scripts that gives you access to real time data and sensor configuration to easily start developing signal processing for specific use cases.
 The scripts can also be used to graphically display the radar output and to investigate the reflective properties of different objects.
-The Exploration tool requires that the Streaming server or Module server is installed on your sensor evaluation kit or module evaluation kit, respectively.
+The Exploration Tool requires that the Streaming server or Module server is installed on your sensor evaluation kit or module evaluation kit, respectively.
 The Streaming Server and Module server reflects the RSS API, which helps to understand how to manage the RSS API in your application.
-The Exploration tool is provided for all our evaluation kits and is available at `Acconeer GitHub <https://github.com/acconeer/acconeer-python-exploration>`_.
-An overview of how Exploration tool interface software and hardware for the evaluation kits is presented in :numref:`fig_sw_hw_if`.
+The Exploration Tool is provided for all our evaluation kits and is available at `Acconeer GitHub <https://github.com/acconeer/acconeer-python-exploration>`_.
+An overview of how Exploration Tool interface software and hardware for the evaluation kits is presented in :numref:`fig_sw_hw_if`.

 .. _fig_sw_hw_if:
 .. figure:: /_static/introduction/fig_sw_hw_if.png